 The genus, Cycas L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 119 species in the Cycas genus (as of 1-19-21 when I am updating this page).
+As of 11-20-21 when this page was last updated, Plants of the World Online by Kew lists 119 species in the Cycas genus.
 Cycas is the only member of the plant family Cycadaceae.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FOR THER READING.